insei (cloistered rule)

 early Kamakura period

-appliesToJurisdiction Imperial Court of Japan
+appliesToJurisdiction Imperial court of Japan (historically)

 basedOn authority of retired emperor (daijō tennō or hōō)